"How much more love and affection can I give him? .... Because once you pee on your brother, you've gone too far, and we have to fix this now."

 Kids who are aggressive (and peeing on someone is an aggressive act) have fear locked up inside.
 Luckily, nature has designed humans with a great way to

-so every time you laugh with your child, you’re building trust and connection.
+you laugh with your child, you’re building trust and connection.

 Daily roughhousing will help your child be happier and more cooperative, and sometimes that's all children need to work through their unhappiness.